yjyao/practical-python/Notes/InstructorNotes.md

 Topics include variadic function arguments (*args, **kwargs), lambda, closures, and decorators.
-Discussion of decorators is only a tiny hint of what’s possible with metaprogramming.
-Feel free to say more about what’s possible, but I’d probably stay out of metaclasses!
+Discussion of decorators is only a tiny hint of what's possible with metaprogramming.
+Feel free to say more about what's possible, but I'd probably stay out of metaclasses!
 Lately, I have been demoing "numba" as an example of a more interesting decorator.